 Examples of Blockchain Technology in Banking

-You now know some of the top ways that blockchain is disrupting the industry.
-Yet, if you’re still skeptical, seeing real-life examples of blockchain technology in banking may be helpful.
+You now know some of the top blockchain use cases in banking and how they are disrupting the industry.
+Yet, if you’re still skeptical, seeing real-life examples may be helpful.
 The truth is, some major banks are already turning to blockchain and leading the way by embracing innovative technologies.
 Let’s take a look at the top three examples.

 Last year, J.P.
 Morgan launched a dedicated blockchain unit and created a peer-to-peer blockchain-based network — Liink by J.P.
 Morgan.
 Then, just a few months ago, the company announced that it is starting to rely on blockchain to improve fund transfers between global banking institutions.